madelson/universes-within-collection/README.md

 My goal for this project is to use _high-quality human art_.
 This can be:
 * Public domain art
-* Existing Magic Art, either heavily cropped or art that was not used on cards (e.g. box art or OTJ bounty tokens)
+* Existing Magic art, either heavily cropped or art that was not used on cards (e.g. box art or OTJ bounty tokens)
 * Non-magic art _with permission from the artist_.
 See the [artists list](https://github.com/madelson/universes-within-collection/blob/main/docs/artists.md) for who has been contacted so far.

 You can help by identifying artists on platforms like [ArtStation](https://www.artstation.com/) or [Cara](https://cara.app/) whose art could be useful to the project, and linking their info in an issue.